-- Employees do not pay income tax on allowable contributions until they begin making withdrawals from the plan, usually after they retire.
-Note, however, that lay employees must pay Social Security and Medicare tax on their contributions to a 403(b)(9) plan, including those made under a salary reduction agreement. - Earnings and gains on amounts in an employee's 403(b)(9) account are not taxed until they are withdrawn. - Employees may be eligible to claim the retirement savings contributions credit (saver's credit) for elective deferrals contributed to a 403(b)(9) account.
+Employees do not pay income tax on allowable contributions until they begin making withdrawals from the plan, usually after they retire.
+Note, however, that lay employees must pay Social Security and Medicare tax on their contributions to a 403(b)(9) plan made under a salary reduction agreement.

-There are limits on the amount of contributions that can be made to a 403(b)(9) account each year.
-If contributions made to a 403(b) account are more than these contribution limits, penalties may apply.
+- Earnings and gains on amounts in an employee's 403(b)(9) account are not taxed until they are withdrawn. - Employees may be eligible to claim the retirement savings contributions credit ("saver's credit") for elective deferrals contributed to a 403(b)(9) account. - A portion of the retirement payments from the 403(b)(9) plan may be designated as housing allowance for ministers participating in church plans.

+There are dollar limits on the contributions that can be made to a 403(b)(9) account each year.
+If contributions made to a 403(b)(9) account are more than these contribution limits, penalties may apply.
 Generally, annual contributions to a 403(b)(9) plan cannot exceed either the limit on annual additions or the limit on elective deferrals.
-See IRS publication 571 for details.
+However, there are special catch-up elections that allow for greater contributions.
+See IRS Publication 571 for details.